ONLYOFFICE/plugin-apertium/README.md

 The plugin uses [Apertium](https://www.apertium.org/), a free open-source machine translation platform.

+Apertium is compatible with [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop](https://github.com/ONLYOFFICE/DesktopEditors) versions of ONLYOFFICE editors.
+It can be added to ONLYOFFICE instances manually.

 ## How to use

 1. Select the text you want to translate.